haziqj/iprior/cran-comments.md

     libs   7.7Mb

   *This NOTE appears only with linux systems (i.e., it does not appear with OS X or win-builder).
 The size is due to a .so file resulting from the usage of RcppEigen.*

+## Downstream dependencies
+There are currently no downstream dependencies for this package.